abadid/cmsc424-spring2018/project7/README.md

 Spark primarily supports three languages: Scala (Spark is written in Scala), Java, and Python.
 We will use Python here -- you can follow the instructions at the tutorial and quick start (http://spark.apache.org/docs/latest/quick-start.html) for other languages.
 The Java equivalent code can be very verbose and hard to follow.
 The below shows a way to use the Python interface through the standard Python shell.
+For this project you have the option of working with python or java.
+Java instructions to come.

 ### PySpark Shell